Brenden-NTUT/MADDPG-implemented-the-whole-process-Code-from-Phil-/README.md

 # Code Combination
 - Phil provided his code on GitHub [thub.com/philtabor/Multi-Agent-Deep-Deterministic-Policy-Gradients](https://github.com/philtabor/Multi-Agent-Deep-Deterministic-Policy-Gradients)
 - `vim do.py` Open a new .py file, again, the file name can be named by yourself
-- I suggest copying all .py files code into one file, just follow what Phil did in the video.
+- I suggest copying all .py files code into one file, just follow Phil's code combination in the video.
 - Phil's code which was provided in GitHub, are all been corrected, no need to change it.

 # Testing